Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Protocol Labs/RFP-X.md

 In theory, science can be categorised both necessarily and sufficiently as three fundamental forms of reasoning; rational proof (deductive logic/Baconian method), empiric verification (inductive wisdom/Goethian method) and abductive insights that synthesise the known priors of means towards an end or outcome like Hume's Guillotine (Bayesian Inference).
 We seek to employ all three methods in our research.
 Below is a the application of a proposed methodology from H3uni with [strong explanatory power](https://en.wikipedia.org/wiki/Karl_Popper) and [living community of practice](https://en.wikipedia.org/wiki/Thomas_Kuhn).

-1. Research Process: Facilitating discussions with [methodologies derived from general systematics](https://www.eventbrite.co.uk/e/the-art-of-creative-collaboration-tickets-450456656987) as applied research into the drivers of practical language evolution.
+1. **Research Process:** Facilitating discussions with [methodologies derived from general systematics](https://www.eventbrite.co.uk/e/the-art-of-creative-collaboration-tickets-450456656987) as applied research into the drivers of practical language evolution.
 Proof of concept testing as a "weave" on [weco.io](https://weco.io/p/3528).

-2. Research Methods: Specific instantiations of systematics like this outline applied as an [active inference ontology](https://zenodo.org/record/6320575#.Y-hMMBPP2Es), data sets to include the Regen Network and Registry.
+2. **Research Methods:** Specific instantiations of systematics like this outline applied as an [active inference ontology](https://zenodo.org/record/6320575#.Y-hMMBPP2Es), data sets to include the Regen Network and Registry.

-4. Research Context: Comparative study of the relevant domains:
+4. **Research Context:** Comparative study of the relevant domains:
 	1. Exhaustive review of General Systematics and Active Inference literature
 	2. Deepening research into the domains of Interaction design and representation

-4. Research Task: Increasing the semantic efficiency of LLMs by examining the total harmonic distortion of overlapping ontological perspectives assessed through the statistical measurement of linguistic clusters.
+4. **Research Task:** Increasing the semantic efficiency of LLMs by examining the total harmonic distortion of overlapping ontological perspectives assessed through the statistical measurement of linguistic clusters.

-In parallel it will be necessary to drive implementation by championing the proposed implementation plan and generating stakeholder buy in:
+In parallel it will be necessary to drive the implementation by championing the proposal and generating stakeholder buy in:
 1. Regen community calls
 2. Hypercerts community calls
 3. Network Goods community calls